Abstract

 Lily Mara

-Lily is the author of Refactoring to Rust, an early-access book by Manning Publications about improving the performance of existing software systems through the gradual addition of Rust code.
+Lily is the author of Refactoring to Rust, a book about improving the performance of existing software systems through the gradual addition of Rust code.

 Find Lily Mara at: